Artificial intelligence is changing the workplace; in fact, it’s likely changing yours today.

 For many jobs, AI will change how responsibilities are performed as well as your organization’s approach to its HR analytics process.
 These amended roles will require new skills and new ways of working—with a greater emphasis on creativity and collaboration.

-Here at Structural, we believe everyone should be able to connect the talent and resources within their organization and empower people to do their best work.
+Here at Structural, we believe everyone should be able to connect the talent and resources within their organization and empower people to reach their full potential.
 Our research has found that business leaders are more effective and even more productive when they know what their employees are capable of.
-Meeting the toughest business challenges of today starts with effectively managing your human capital, talent shouldn’t be hiding within the organization.
+Overcoming the toughest business challenges of the modern workplace starts with effectively managing your human capital, talent shouldn’t be hiding within the organization.

-Artificial intelligence is helping many firms visualize and adapt the skillset profile of the entire enterprise.
-They’re also using data science to inform decision making related to team structure, hiring, and talent acquisition.
+Artificial intelligence is helping many firms visualize and adapt the skill set profile of the entire enterprise.
+They’re using data science to implement a more informed decision making process related to team structure, hiring, and talent acquisition.
 They’re finding that teams are more effective when they’re built around the requirements of the problem.